Round Ligament Pain

 A note from Cleveland Clinic

 Round ligament pain is common and normal during pregnancy.
-As the uterus and surrounding ligaments stretch to make room for baby, it can cause short, painful spasms.
-Rest and other home remedies may help.
-But call your healthcare provider if you have pain that won’t go away or pain and other symptoms.
+As your uterus and surrounding ligaments stretch and expand to make room for the fetus, it can cause short, painful spasms.
+Rest, changing positions and taking a warm bath may help.
+But call your healthcare provider if you have pain that won’t go away or pain with other symptoms like vaginal bleeding or contractions.